markjprice/cs12dotnet8/docs/ch15-enhanced-blazor.md

 12. Select **Customers in France**, and then in the **BLONP** row, click the **Edit** button.
 13. Note that you lost the previous change.
 14. Change the **Address** to `24, place Kléba`.
-15. Click **Fetch Data** and note that you are prevented from navigating to it.
+15. Click **Update** and note that you are prevented from navigating to it.
 16. Click **Cancel** to stay.
 17. Click **Update**.
-18. Click **Fetch Data** and note that you are prevented from navigating to it.
+18. Click **Update** and note that you are prevented from navigating to it.
 19. Click **OK** to leave.
 20. Select **Customers in France**, and then in the **BLONP** row, note that your change was saved.